jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 * If a program is dynamically or statically linked
 * What libraries a program needs

-lets have a look at two files:
+let's have a look at two files:

 ```text
 # ldd /sbin/ldconfig